linkerd/linkerd/linkerd/docs/config.md

 * *host* -- the Marathon master host. (default: marathon.mesos)
 * *port* -- the Marathon master port. (default: 80)
+* *dst* -- the finagle path for the Marathon master.
+If this is specified, it supersedes the host and port parameters.
 * *uriPrefix* -- the Marathon API prefix. (default: empty string).
 This prefix depends on your Marathon configuration.
 For example, running Marathon locally, the API is avaiable at `localhost:8080/v2/`, while the default setup